 The two types of electric vehicles, battery electric vehicles (BEVs) and plug-in hybrids (PHEVs), offer different benefits in terms of their contribution to transportation decarbonization and EV market penetration.
-PHEVs include a small internal combustion engine (ICE), which reduces range anxiety and gives drivers an alternative when electric charging infrastructure is not readily available.
-They also don't need to have high-cost batteries as large as those in BEVs given that they have a small internal combustion engine to boost their range.
-However, some PHEVs currently for sale rely on their internal combustion engine during most acceleration episodes and have all-electric ranges shorter than the length of a typical commuting trip.
-In fact, the EU has recently agreed to assess PHEV emissions based on how much they actually emit on the road rather than making an assumption about how many miles are driven in electric mode.
-Additionally, the decline in battery prices and increase in EV range should increase the attractiveness of fully electric vehicles.
+PHEVs include a small internal combustion engine (ICE), which reduces range anxiety27 and gives drivers an alternative when electric charging infrastructure is not readily available.
+They also don't need to have high-cost batteries as large as those in BEVs given that they have a small internal combustion engine to boost their range.28 However, some PHEVs currently for sale rely on their internal combustion engine during most acceleration episodes and have all-electric ranges shorter than the length of a typical commuting trip.
+In fact, the EU has recently agreed to assess PHEV emissions based on how much they actually emit on the road rather than making an assumption about how many miles are driven in electric mode.29 Additionally, the decline in battery prices and increase in EV range should increase the attractiveness of fully electric vehicles.

 Figure 5 shows the projected share of the total EV market made up by BEVs in the various forecasts collected.
 Since definitional issues result in different starting points, the trends are more important than the absolute levels.
 Though there is some volatility, most forecasts in the survey predict that while BEVs are already more common than PHEVs, they will continue to dominate the EV market.
 The average projection of BEV's share of the market was 78 percent for 2030, and 90 percent for 2050.
 It is interesting to note that despite the higher range anxiety for BEVs versus hybrids, BEVs have a higher market share than hybrids today and that is expected to increase according to the survey.
 Many auto manufacturers appear to be shifting focus to BEVs versus hybrids.
-For example, an analysis of industry car production plans in Europe through 2028 shows only 28 PHEV models versus 86 BEV models.
+For example, an analysis of industry car production plans in Europe through 2028 shows only 28 PHEV models versus 86 BEV models.30 indicated BEV market shares 20 to 30 percent higher beyond 2025 in the 2021 versus the 2019 survey.